Group and Private Lessons

 Heartland Horse Heroes offers therapeutic horseback riding opportunities at Sprouse's Corner Ranch in Buckingham, VA.
 Lessons are conducted by a PATH Certified Instructor and the facility has met the criteria to maintain status as a PATH Accredited Center.

 A PATH certified instructor will guide the lesson that is designed for the specific needs of each rider, the lessons are on a weekly basis and last about one hour.
 During that lesson the rider will be instructed on horsemanship, grooming, tacking and mounted skills.
 The skills addressed each week are determined by the rider's capabilities and their assigned instructor; our primary goal at Heartland Horse Heroes is to move each rider towards greater independence, and support their individual dreams and goals.

-Heartland Horse Heroes partners with Buckingham County schools and Cumberland County Public Schools (new for 2019!) to offer a ten week learning program in the spring and fall.
+Heartland Horse Heroes partners with Buckingham County schools and Cumberland County Public Schools to offer a ten week learning program in the spring and fall.
 During the sessions, students visit Sprouse's Corner Ranch to improve their riding skills and their overall horsemanship.
 Some weekly topics include barn safety, horse tack, grooming techniques, and more.